 Marketing automation goes hand-in-hand with loyalty.
 In fact, it can supercharge your consumer loyalty.
 As shown in the Online Consumer Trends 2019, 25% of e-commerce companies excelling in customer loyalty are able to retain almost 70% of their buyers.

 Add customer feedback dialogs at various touchpoints along the consumer journey.
-Having a constant listening path established to your customers allows you to gear your organization towards customer-centricity.
+Having a constant listening path established for your customers allows you to gear your organization towards customer-centricity.

 Applying an internationally established consumer feedback system like, for example, NPS provides regular insights to the staff and lets you align strategic elements and involve the entire organization.
-Scoutsss conversational platform supports you in the process, dashboard, and text-analytics.
+DiALOGiFY conversational platform supports you in the process, dashboard, and text analytics.
 Don’t forget to add customer attributes like promotors, passives, destructors to the CRM.
-Learn more about NPS here.

 Referral Marketing: “Friends refer friends.”